This page has paths:

 Discovery of the Mosaics

 The Winterton mosaics are among several important Roman finds made in Lincolnshire in the 1740s.
-At the beginning of the decade, George Vertue made a special trip from London to record the Lincoln hypocaust in situ (Plate 1.57), but in most cases—especially where highly vulnerable mosaic pavements were concerned—it was more practical to rely on the work of local artists and antiquaries.
+At the beginning of the decade, George Vertue made a special trip from London to record the Lincoln hypocaust in situ (Plate 1.57), but in most cases—especially where highly vulnerable, immoveable mosaic pavements were concerned—it was more practical to rely on the work of local artists and antiquaries.
 In this instance, Drake and Mitley made the much shorter journey from York twice to record the Winterton mosaics.
 Drake had been elected a Fellow of the Society of Antiquaries of London (SAL) on the strength of his History of York (1735), which included a map that was re-engraved for Vetusta Monumenta (Plate 1.47).
 He seems to have had the same publication venue in mind as a possibility when he engaged Mitley to accompany him to Winterton.
-Drake shared Stovin’s anxiety about the “country people,” which is echoed in much of the eighteenth-century literature surrounding Romano-British mosaics; a warning about the “unlearned public’s carelessness” was even engraved as a part of the caption on the Cotterstock plate (Plate 1.48).
-Although Mitley’s accuracy has been challenged by modern archaeology (Cosh and Neal 2002, 1.197), these images are outstanding for their time, and the discovery generated an especially rich verbal record of the state of Roman archaeology in eighteenth-century Britain.
-As often, aspects of the verbal and visual record that appear outmoded by archaeological standards are of particular value for understanding the practice of antiquarianism itself.
+Drake shared Stovin’s anxiety about the risks posed by the curiosity of the “country people,” which is echoed in much of the eighteenth-century literature surrounding Romano-British mosaics.
+The pavement at Wellow (Plates 1.50-1.52) was damaged by spectators who p[aid the landowner 2d. a head to see it, and a warning about the “unlearned public’s carelessness” was even engraved as a part of the caption on the Cotterstock plate (Plate 1.48).
+Although Mitley’s accuracy has been challenged by modern archaeology (Cosh and Neal 2002, 1.197), these images are outstanding for their time, and the discovery generated an especially rich set of primary sources on the state of Roman archaeology in eighteenth-century Britain.
+As often, aspects of the verbal and visual record that now appear outmoded by archaeological standards are of particular value for understanding the practice of antiquarianism itself.

 The extensive primary literature around this find, including several newspaper and magazine reports, highlights profound differences between early modern curiosity and modern science, even as those curious about Roman antiquity began to ask some of the same questions that concern archaeologists today.
 This print and the surrounding texts not only offer us an irreplaceable record of two mosaics that now survive only as fragments; they are also of value for understanding eighteenth-century convictions about the ancient past in their historical uniqueness.
 B. E., for example, looks for military imagery in these mosaics because he assumes that Roman legions in Britain traveled with wagons full of tesserae, so they could lay ornate mosaic floors for the tents of their officers during long-term encampments (B. E. 1760, 234).
-Today, these mosaics are understood as “a display of wealth . . . likely to have graced the main reception areas and triclinia of high-status houses,” the villas built for a civilian colonial elite (Neal and Cosh 2002, 36).
+Today, these mosaics are understood as “a display of wealth . . . likely to have graced the main reception areas and triclinia of high-status houses” and public buildings (Neal and Cosh 2002, 36).

-The one surviving room of Roxby villa has been measured at 10.6 square meters, making it “one of the largest rooms in a villa in Britain”—probably an aisled building like the one at Winterton, which has been more fully excavated.
-Jesnick notes that “certain Romano-British pavements may have been laid in rooms used both for public receptions and for dining,” and lists the Winterton pavements among her specific examples of “room function” that was “fluid” in this manner (Jesnick 1997, 104).
-John Ward, who authored the caption on this engraving, came closer to the modern understanding when he assigned these mosaics to “the first dining room,” but the military bias that colors B. E.’s interpretation was still very dominant in the mid-eighteenth century.
+The one surviving room of Roxby villa has been measured at 10.6 square meters, making it “one of the largest rooms in a villa in Britain”—the villa was probably an aisled building like the one at Winterton, which has been more fully excavated.
+Jesnick notes that “certain Romano-British pavements may have been laid in rooms used both for public receptions and for dining,” suggesting that this may have been the case at Winterton (Jesnick 1997, 104).
+John Ward, who authored the caption on this engraving, came closer to the modern understanding when he assigned these mosaics to “the first dining room,” but the military bias that colors B. E.’s interpretation dominated until the latter part of the eighteenth century, when discoveries of villas and mosaics challenged the notion that Britain had been a military outpost (see Scott, this volume).
 The effort to preserve a record of the mosaics in Vetusta Monumenta is worth recovering partly because it shows how historical understanding of the Roman empire both shaped and was shaped by excavation and discovery, and partly because it shows how radically this understanding has changed over time.

 The Discoverers: Stovin, Drake, and Mitley